Call for Urgent Proposals

 1.Beamlines and Beamtime Available to Users

-All 26 public beamlines are available.
+All 26 public beamlines and 11 RIKEN beamlines are available.
+If you would like to use the RIKEN beamlines available for public use, please contact the SPring-8 Users Office of JASRI.
 If you don’t have previous experience using the beamline you would like to use, please make sure to consult the Beamline Scientist before submitting a proposal.
 Since the beamtime for urgent proposals is arranged after the beamtime for other types of proposals is fixed, please check the schedule with the Beamline Scientist beforehand.

 Please submit your proposal application online from the User Information Website (UI site).
 Before starting the application process, please first carefully read the “Call for SPring-8 Research Proposals -Overview-.“

-SPring-8 User Information Web Site > Login > Proposal/Use Plan Submission > New > Non-Proprietary Research > Urgent Proposal
+SPring-8 User Information Web Site > Login > Create and Edit Proposal Application Form > New > Urgent Proposal

 For step-by-step instructions on how to submit proposals, please click here.